Providing for pets is one example of the many tasks a trust can accomplish to care for dependent family members.

 If your pets' caretaker is not one of your Successor Trustees, you'll have a nice checks-and-balances system.
 The caretaker keeps receipts and every few months gives them to the Successor Trustee to be reimbursed.

+How much should be set aside for pets?
 The answer depends on the type and number of pets.
 A small sum of $5,000 - $10,000 should cover a pet or two, while animals such as horses require larger sums.

 When the pets are no longer living, the balance of the amount set aside can either revert back to the trust for distribution to beneficiaries or be given to a charity, such as an animal shelter.